Dmitriusan/GptMonkey/README.md

 The script splits source code files into chunks (trying to split between methods), uploads these files recursively to GPT and asks it to scan the code for vulnerabilities.
 Findings are then grouped and pretty-printed.
 Note: depending on prompt and model used, findings may be too paranoid and consist almost entirely from false positives.
-You may want to adjust `prompts/vulnerabilities/analyze` prompts to your case
+You may want to adjust the temperature parameter and `prompts/vulnerabilities/analyze` prompts to your case
 ## Usage
 ```shell
 export OPENAI_API_KEY=<your API key>